JoexTitan/Desktop-Matrix-Engine/README.md

 # Desktop-Search-Engine

-Instant file search integration for the Windows taskbar powered by your very own Desktop Search Engine.
+Instant file search integration for the Windows taskbar powered by your very own search engine.

 # Live App Demo